-This notification will be updated on a regular basis.
-However, for further information please contact the NPWS Great Lakes area office on (02) 6591 0300.
+For further information contact the NPWS Manning Great Lakes area office on 02 6591 0300 during business hours.

 Affects 2 parks nearby.